catalyzeio/paas-cli-reference/combined_docs.md

 The CLI now supports the concept of scope.
 Previous to version 2.0.0, all commands had to be run within an associated local git repo.
 Now, the only time you need to be in a local git repo is when you associate to a new environment.
 After the initial association, CLI commands can be run from any directory.
 If you have more than one environment, the CLI uses this concept of scope to decide which environment you are using for the command.

 Let's say you have an environment that you associated in the directory `~/mysandbox-code` and another you associated in the directory `~/myprod-code`.
 These environments are named `mysandbox` and `myprod` respectively.
-When you are within either of those directories, the CLI knows that any command you run will be in the context of that given environment.
-Commands run in the `~/myprod-code` directory will be run against the `myprod` environment.
-Similarly for `~/mysandbox-code` and the `mysandbox` environment.
-What if you are outside those directories?
-You have three options.
+You have two options to specify which environment to run a command against.

 First, you can tell the CLI which environment you want to use with the global option `-E` or `--env` (see [Global Options](#global-options)).
 Your command might start like this